HemaDevaSagar35/GenderBiasAnalysis/README.md

 HOW TO RUN STEP 2
 =================

 Like mentioned at the start, you can run step 2 either using our models directly or by first running Step 1 and re-generating the models.
-For convinience we are categorzing based on the analysis we did
+For convinience we are categorizing based on the analysis we did

 Unintended Bias
 ==================